lenary/octopus/README.md

 Plan
 ----

-The plan is to have each channel have an associated process.
+The plan is to write an otp-based framework for communicating via channels.

-Not much else, really.
+I might introduce spec-based typing, but who knows.

+Then, some syntax for it!
+I have no idea what, but something!